Skip to main content

-Team-level roles provide more granular permissions within specific teams and projects.
+Team-level roles provide more granular permissions within specific teams and workspaces.
 These roles work alongside organization-level roles to create a flexible permission system.

 Team-level roles are a feature of the Enterprise Edition.
 In the Community Edition, all members are Organisation-level “Owners”.